overbrowsing/wasteback-machine/README.md

 ## Why Use Wasteback Machine?

 Wasteback Machine retrieves mementos with high fidelity, removing archive linkage and replay-preserving modifications, and excluding replay-induced distortions, while preserving temporal coherence.
-The library extracts and classifies binary resources (URI-Ms) to accurately measure page size and composition.
+The library extracts and classifies embedded binary resources (eURI-Ms) to accurately measure page size and composition.

 The method overcomes the limitations of live-measurement approaches by recognising the unique nature of web archives as re-born digital objects and navigating their complexities to make them analytically tractable.
 This enables retrospective analysis of websites.